 Type of assessment Weighting Investigation Students research a political or legal concept, event or issue.
 The investigation can be based on sources provided by the teacher or require students to locate sources for research.
-Source material can be drawn from newspapers, television or radio broadcasts, journal articles, 10% texts, speeches, court judgements or statutes and can include information, such as reportage, analysis and opinion pieces, news, current affairs and documentary transcripts and/or programs, opinion polls, election results, legal decisions, Bills/Acts and/or letters.
+Source material can be drawn from newspapers, television or radio broadcasts, journal articles, texts, speeches, court judgements or statutes and can include information, such as reportage, analysis and opinion pieces, news, current affairs and documentary transcripts and/or programs, opinion polls, election results, legal decisions, Bills/Acts and/or letters.
 Typically, the format of the final presentation is a written report.
 One investigation should be completed for each unit.
-Short answer Typically, a series of closed or partially open questions that can require a definition, description, explanation, discussion and/or comparison.
-15% At least two short answer tasks should be completed under test conditions.
-Essay Typically require a response to a question, statement or proposition.
-The question can require 4=0/ description, discussion, examination, comparison, assessment, analysis and/or evaluation.
-15% At least two essay tasks should be completed under test conditions.
-Source analysis Students respond to questions based on one or more sources.
-Source material can be drawn from newspapers, television or radio broadcasts, journal articles, texts, speeches, court judgements or statutes and can include information, such as reportage, analysis and opinion pieces, news, 20% current affairs and documentary transcripts, opinion polls, election results, legal decisions 2070 Bills/Acts and/or letters.
+10% Short answer Typically, a series of closed or partially open questions that can require a definition, description, explanation, discussion and/or comparison.
+At least two short answer tasks should be completed under test conditions.
+15% Essay Typically require a response to a question, statement or proposition.
+The question can require description, discussion, examination, comparison, assessment, analysis and/or evaluation.
+At least two essay tasks should be completed under test conditions.
+15% Source analysis Students respond to questions based on one or more sources.
+Source material can be drawn from newspapers, television or radio broadcasts, journal articles, texts, speeches, court judgements or statutes and can include information, such as reportage, analysis and opinion pieces, news, current affairs and documentary transcripts, opinion polls, election results, legal decisions Bills/Acts and/or letters.
 Questions can require both short and longer written responses.
 At least two source analysis tasks should be completed under test conditions.
-Examination The includes a destate and of each association and an include the examination.
-4007 Typically conducted at the end of each semester and/or unit and reflecting the examination 40% design brief for this syllabus.
+20% Examination Typically conducted at the end of each semester and/or unit and reflecting the examination design brief for this syllabus.
+40%